kaycebasques/kayce.basqu.es/content/blog/discovery.md

   <img src="/media/wndtstats.png"
        alt="A chart showing DevTools pageviews from 2016 to 2018."/>
   <figcaption>
     Figure 1.
 DevTools pageviews from 2016 to 2018.
+Y-axis values have been redacted but the scale is accurate.
   </figcaption>
 </figure>